SP-18-Data-Analysis/work-with-matrices-nabnap/README.md

 ### Developer Nicholas Biegel
 ---

-This assignment must be run using python version 3.6.1 or above.
+This assignment must be executed using python version 3.6.1 or above.

 To execute assignment type: ```python assignment2.py```